 The White Oaks Park Concept Plan was adopted by the Wood Dale Park District Board of Commissioners in February of 2017 and was then presented for approval to the City of Wood Dale Community Development Commission at a public hearing.
 Community feedback lead to modifications of the plan, specifically the elimination of two features: an aerial challenge course and a Montrose Street park connection trail.
 With these changes, community support was achieved, and the plan was approved by the City Council on June 7, 2018.
 The project will be completed in three phases.
 Click here to view the site plan.

 Part of the first phase, which includes, the removal of the cabin, class room, and an adjacent shed, was completed this past fall.
 The remaining elements of this initial phase include, retro-fitting of the parking area and the construction of a new activity and nature building.
 Click here to view the rendering and floor plan.
-Also included is the creation of a meadow and the addition of a walking path, along with new landscaping.
+Also included is the start of the creation of a meadow and the addition of a walking path, along with new landscaping.

 The second phase includes: the replacement of the picnic shelter, with adjacent lawn game courts, adding a new children’s discovery area/playground, improving the scouting area with a council ring, trail improvements with natural element fitness stations and adding environmental art.

 The final phase includes a new dog-friendly area, re-constructing the parking lot, making more improvements to the existing trails, and the addition of a spartan trail.